jsonchin/nba_stats_scraper_db_storage/README.md

 MIN|7.32926829268293
 ```

-Looks like Boston did pretty well in terms of three pointers.
+Looks like Boston did pretty well in terms of three pointers!
+Gotta give it to IT.